-Except as provided in the following paragraph, the City's obligations to pay the Loan Payments and Additional Payments shall be limited, special obligations of the City payable solely from, subject to annual appropriation by the City as described above, all general fund revenues of the City and from the CID Sales Tax Revenues as provided in the Authorizing Ordinance.
+Except as provided in the following paragraph, the City's obligations to pay the Loan Payments and Additional Payments described in the Financing Agreement and any other amounts required to be paid thereunder, as applicable, shall be limited, special obligations of the City payable solely from, and secured as to the payment of principal and interest by, a pledge of, subject to annual appropriation by the City as provided in the Financing Agreement, all general fund revenues of the City and from amounts pledged to secure repayment of the Loan in the Special Allocation Fund as provided in the Authorizing Ordinance.
 The taxing power of the City is not pledged to the payment of the Loan either as to principal or interest.
 The City's obligation to pay the Loan Payments and Additional Payments shall not constitute general obligations of the City, nor shall they constitute an indebtedness of the City within the meaning of any constitutional, statutory or charter provision, limitation or restriction.

-Notwithstanding the foregoing, CID Sales Tax Revenues are not subject to annual appropriation by the City and are pledged by the City pursuant to the Authorizing Ordinance to secure the Loan Payments and Additional Payments.
+Notwithstanding the foregoing, Payments in Lieu of Taxes deposited into the Special Allocation Fund are not subject to annual appropriation and are pledged by the City pursuant to the Authorizing Ordinance to secure the Loan Payments and Additional Payments.